 \section{Abstract}

 A set of quadratic forms is simultaneously diagonalizable via congruence (SDC) if there exists a basis under which each of the quadratic forms is diagonal.
-This property appears naturally when analyzing quadratically constrained quadratic programs (QCQPs) and has important implications in this context.
-This paper extends the reach of the SDC property by studying two new related but weaker notions of simultaneous diagonalizability.
+This property appears naturally when analyzing quadratically constrained quadratic programs (QCQPs) and has important implications in globally solving such problems using branch-and-bound methods.
+This paper extends the reach of the SDC property by studying two new weaker notions of simultaneous diagonalizability.
 Specifically, we say that a set of quadratic forms is almost SDC (ASDC) if it is the limit of SDC sets and $d$-restricted SDC ($d$-RSDC) if it is the restriction of an SDC set in up to $d$-many additional dimensions.
-Our main contributions are a complete characterization of the ASDC pairs and the nonsingular ASDC triples, as well as a sufficient condition for the $1$-RSDC property for pairs of quadratic forms.
-Surprisingly, we show that \emph{every} singular pair is ASDC and that \emph{almost every} pair is $1$-RSDC.

-We accompany our theoretical results with preliminary numerical experiments applying the RSDC property to QCQPs with a single quadratic constraint.
+In the context of QCQPs, these properties correspond to problems that may be diagonalized after arbitrarily small perturbations or after the introduction of $d$ additional variables.
+Our main contributions are complete characterizations of the ASDC pairs and nonsingular triples of symmetric matrices, as well as a sufficient condition for the $1$-RSDC property for pairs of symmetric matrices.
+Surprisingly, we show that \emph{every} singular symmetric pair is ASDC and that \emph{almost every} symmetric pair is $1$-RSDC.
+We accompany our theoretical results with preliminary numerical experiments applying these constructions to solve QCQPs within branch-and-bound schemes.